gidigidiolu/cookiecutter-data-science/README.md

 _A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._

-## Requirements to use the cookiecutter template:
+## Requirements to use the cookiecutter template

 -----------